wozo/Leaflet-Maps-Marker/readme.txt

 Copyright 2011-2012, Robert Harm, All Rights Reserved

 == Upgrade Notice ==
+= v3.3 =
+ - see http://www.mapsmarker.com/v3.3 for more details
 = v3.2 =
 support for responsive templates, conditional css loading and more - see http://www.mapsmarker.com/v3.2 for more details = v3.1 =